hperrin/svelte-material-ui/paper/README.md

 ### Title: A fragment used as a title on the Paper.

-An area denoting the title of the Paper, equivalent to the `H5` common component.
+An area denoting the title of the Paper, equivalent to the `ClassAdder` with `H5` common component.

 ### Subtitle: A fragment used as a subtitle on the Paper.

-An area denoting the subtitle of the Paper, equivalent to the `H6` common component.
+An area denoting the subtitle of the Paper, equivalent to the `ClassAdder` with `H6` common component.

 ### Content: A fragment used as a body of the Paper.

-An area denoting the content/body of the Paper, equivalent to the `Div` common component.
+An area denoting the content/body of the Paper, equivalent to the `ClassAdder` with `Div` common component.